yizzy/sure/.github/ISSUE_TEMPLATE/bug_report.md

 If you are a self-hosted user, please complete all of the information below.
 Issues with incomplete information will be marked as `Needs Info` to help our small team prioritize bug fixes.

 - Self hosted app commit SHA (find in user menu): [enter commit sha here]
-  - [ ] I have confirmed that my app's commit is the latest version of Maybe
+  - [ ] I have confirmed that my app's commit is the latest version of Sure
 - Where are you hosting?
   - [ ] Render
   - [ ] Docker Compose
   - [ ] Umbrel
+  - [ ] PikaPod
   - [ ] Other (please specify)

 ---